Score-based change point detection via tracking the best of infinitely many experts: Online Learning with Quadratic Loss

 The identity matrix of size $d \times d$ and the zero matrix of the same shape are denoted by $I_d$ and $O_d$, respectively.
 For a matrix $A$, $\Im(A)$ denotes its range and $A^\dag$ is its pseudoinverse.
 Finally, for any two functions $f$ and $g$, the relations $f \lesssim g$ and $g \gtrsim f$ are equivalent to $f = \cO(g)$.

-\section{Online learning with quadratic loss}
+\section{Online Learning with Quadratic Loss}

 In the problem of prediction with expert advice, a learner aims to predict a sequence of outcomes based on a finite or infinite set $\Theta$ of reference forecasts.
 In the present paper, we focus on a bit more specific setup than described in the book \citep[Section 2]{cesa-bianchi06a}.
 To be more precise, we assume that $\Theta = \R^d$ for some $d \in \N$, that is, each expert is indexed with a $d$-dimensional vector.
 Moreover, we suppose that, for any $\btheta \in \R^d$, the expert $\btheta$ makes a prediction $\btheta$ on each round.
 In other words, we deal with the case of constant experts.
+We would like to emphasize that the choice $\Theta = \R^d$ allows us to handle scenarios of abrupt changes, when the densities $\sfp$ and $\sfq$ (and, hence, their corresponding approximations from the parametric class $\cP$) are very different.
 The game proceeds as follows.
 An adversary generates loss functions $\ell_t : \R^d \rightarrow \R$, $1 \leq t \leq T$, but does not reveal them to the learner.
-On a round $t \in \{1, \dots, T\}$, the forecaster makes his prediction $\widehat \btheta_t \in \R^d$ based on experts' performance on rounds $1, \dots, t - 1$.
+On a round $t \in \{1, \dots, T\}$, the forecaster makes his prediction $\widehat \btheta_t \in \R^d$ based on experts' performance on the previous rounds $1, \dots, t - 1$.
 After that, the adversary discloses $\ell_t$ and the learner suffers the loss $\ell_t(\widehat \btheta_t)$.
 This is the so-called \emph{oblivious opponent} setup, which is usual for analysis of the exponential weighting and fixed share algorithms.
 The performance after $T$ rounds is measured by the excess cumulative loss compared to the best expert, also referred to as \emph{regret}:

-In what follows, we assume that, for each $t \in \{1, \dots, T\}$, the loss function $\ell_t$ is quadratic \eqref{eq:loss}.
+In what follows, we assume that, for each $t \in \{1, \dots, T\}$, the loss function $\ell_t$ is quadratic~\eqref{eq:loss}.

-\subsection{Exponentially weighted average forecaster}

-We start with auxiliary results on the regret of the exponentially weighted average forecaster with Gaussian prior.
-They will be helpful in the analysis of the fixed share algorithm.
-Our approach relies on the mixability argument of \cite{vovk01} and has an important advantage over the online convex optimization techniques \citep{hazan07, hoeven18}.
-In \citep{hazan07, hoeven18}, the authors require the parameter space to be bounded in order to exploit exp-concavity of the quadratic loss on a compact set.
-In addition, \citet*{hazan07} compare the cumulative loss of the exponential weighting with the best expert over a bounded region.
-In contrast, we are interested in the case of unbounded domain.
+\subsection{Exponentially Weighted Average Forecaster}

 Exponential weighting is one of the most popular strategies for prediction of individual sequences.
 Let $\pi$ be a prior distribution over $\R^d$.
 Let us recall that, for any $\btheta \in \R^d$ and $t \in \{1, \dots, T\}$, we denote the cumulative loss of the expert $\btheta$ after $t$ rounds by